 Instead, Minnesota should ease politically driven insurance mandates and allow Minnesotans to select the care they want for the plan and price that they choose.
 I am fully in support of making sure people with pre-existing conditions get the care they need.
 Everyone deserves quality health care with dignity.
 People should not be force fed generic insurance plans by a bewildering government website.
 Alternatively, Minnesota already often helps with the extra costs which occur for people with pre-existing conditions.
 Working together, we can solve this.

 Turn the district Red?
 Keep the district Blue?...
 Make the district YOU!!

-As your State Senator, I promise to work with anyone, regardless of party affiliation to better this community and better Minnesota.
-Personal insults, temper tantrums and ultra-partisan behavior is unacceptable, whether it be from a State Senator or the President.
+As your State Representative, I promise to work with anyone, regardless of party affiliation to better this community and better Minnesota.
+Personal insults, temper tantrums and ultra-partisan behavior is unacceptable.
 I will conduct myself in a way that makes you proud, not that makes you cringe.

 Let’s consider returning the legislature to non-partisan.
 Back then, Minnesota rarely had special sessions, government shutdowns and ultra-partisan warriors dominating discourse at the Capitol.
 Lawmakers were elected only on their name and without party designation, like city council members.
 Instead of civic minded public servants representing us, we ended up with severe partisans that refuse to address real problems

 Other Plans That Ben Supports